Fchat-Horizon/docs/src/docs/contributing.md

 #### Mobile

-Mobile builds are currently unsupported, but if you're up to the challange, *maybe you can fix it?*
+Mobile builds are currently unsupported, but if you're up to the challenge, *maybe you can fix it?*

 Look at the `mobile` directory for more info.
 For `android`, we recommend you use android studio to make your life more pleasent.